A Surprising Discovery at 46 Years Old

 “I do it that way!”

-It was, probably like most people who discover this aspect of themselves, nothing short of a revelation.
+It was probably nothing short of a revelation like most people who discover this aspect of themselves.

 It was earlier this year – I’ve just turned 46 years old.